top of page

 What Do BCAB Paddlesport Instructors Do?

 Paddlesport Instructors introduce and train learners on the skills of their disciplines.
 To become an Instructor, you must be a confident, independent paddler passionate about sharing your talents.
-The process of becoming an Instructor depends on your current skill level and what your professional goals are.
+The process of becoming an Instructor depends on your current skill level and professional goals.

 Who Governs Paddlesports Qualifications in the UK?